HomeArticlesComparisonJSON vs YAML vs XML

 Choose YAML when:

-• The file is edited and maintained by developers rather than generated by machines.
+• The file gets edited and maintained by developers rather than generated by machines.

 • You need comments to document intent, warn about constraints, or explain non-obvious values.

-• The config structure is complex and deeply nested, where anchors and aliases will eliminate repetition.
+• The config structure is complex and deeply nested, where anchors and aliases will cut out repetition.

 • The tool or platform mandates YAML (Kubernetes, GitHub Actions, Helm, Ansible).

-• You are writing Infrastructure-as-Code (Terraform YAML backends, CloudFormation, AWS SAM).
+• You're writing Infrastructure-as-Code (Terraform YAML backends, CloudFormation, AWS SAM).

-Do not use YAML for data exchange between services — the type coercion edge cases create interoperability risk.
-Use it where humans own the file and machines read it once.
+Avoid YAML for data exchange between services; the type coercion edge cases create interoperability risk.
+Use it where humans own the file and machines only read it once.

 When to Choose XML